 Southwest’s Business Select tickets are a huge ripoff.
-Don’t buy them.
+Usually.
+Don’t buy them without reading this first.

 Here are the supposed Business Select benefits Southwest gives in return for their price gouging (and what they’re really worth):